Japantown/Ayer station

 Japantown/Ayer station is a light rail station operated by Santa Clara Valley Transportation Authority.
-The station is located in San Jose, California on 1st Street just north of Empire Street.
+It is located on the western side of the Japantown district of San Jose, California at the intersection of 1st Street and Ayer Avenue, just north of Empire Street.
 This station is served by the Blue and Green lines of the VTA light rail system.